Emulating Haiku in KVM

-Then, choose the method of OS installation, which is
+Secondly, choose the method of OS installation, which should be

-Local install media in this case and click
+Local install media in our case.
+Then, click

-anyboot image you have unpacked and select the operating system you are installing.
-By default, it should automatically detect the OS after you have selected the image.
-In case it doesn't, just uncheck the
+anyboot image you have decompressed and select the operating system you are installing.

 Automatically detect checkbox and just type in the OS name.
 Then, click

-Here, we can adjust the size of the disk image.
+You can also adjust the size of the disk image.
 When done, click

-Name the virtual machine, verify the settings of the VM, then click
+Name the virtual machine, verify the settings of your virtual machine, click

 Virtual Network is not active may appear.
 Don’t worry, it’s just asking you to enable the